giggl/giggl_sokudo/README.md

 ## API
 Definition of apis.
 ### Handlers
-Handlers are Objects pasesd to either clients OR the server and describe how to pack and unpack a certain message.
+Handlers are Objects passed to either clients OR the server and describe how to pack and unpack a certain message.
-A Handler has 4 properties
+A handler needs `op` and `eventName` and provide more depending if Gpack is used.

 * `op: number` - This defines the Op Code which will also be send across the network, needs to be 5 or higher, lower values are reserved.
 * `eventName:string` - this is a string which shall be used when registering a listener for this message type, i.e .`app.on()`. this cannot be a number as by design of the Node EventEmitter API.